-The double basket that comes with this machine is tapered.
+The double basket is tapered.
 For most machines this isn’t the case and I’m actually looking around to see if there’s a basket from another machine I can substitute into this.
 I also wish there was a bottomless portafilter available like the one for the Breville Double Boiler.

 This machine comes with two sets of baskets: pressurized and non-pressurized.
-This is great for beginners to espresso, as you can go from the pressurized baskets to the non-pressurized baskets as you progress.
-The single-cup pressurized basket is used for the cleaning cycle, though.
+This is great for beginners as you can go from the pressurized baskets to the non-pressurized baskets as you progress.
+The single-cup pressurized basket is used for the cleaning cycle.

-The non-pressurized baskets do mean you need a separate grinder, and you need to grind for each shot.
-The Breville Smart Grinder line-up is about perfect for this one, but if you can go higher-end, then certainly do so.
-The grinder actually matters more than the machine anyway, so you should be putting more of your money toward a good grinder.
+You do need a separate grinder for the non-pressurized baskets, and you need to grind for each shot.
+The Breville Smart Grinder is about perfect for this machine, but go higher-end if you can afford it.
+The grinder actually matters more than the machine.
 I currently use the Breville Smart Grinder, but I’m looking at upgrading to something better later this year.

 4. Descaling and water quality

 The cleaning cycle is relatively automatic.
 Descaling the machine, on the other hand, is far from.
 Like with all coffee makers, espresso included, you will need to descale this machine on regular intervals.
 The manual recommends once per month.
 This will vary based on water quality — harder water = more frequent descaling.

 Now in my setup I have been using a Brita pitcher to filter water.
 The water tank in the machine is filtered as well.
 So I’m basically using dual-filtered water.
 This can cut down on how often you need to descale the machine, but not by much.